integrations/terraform-provider-github/website/docs/r/repository_collaborator.html.markdown

 on a repository.
 When destroyed, either the invitation will be cancelled or the collaborator will be removed from the repository.

-This resource is authoritative.
-For adding a collaborator to a repo in a non-authoritative manner, use github_repository_collaborator instead.
+This resource is non-authoritative, for managing ALL collaborators of a repo, use github_repository_collaborators instead.

 Further documentation on GitHub collaborators: